Louisiana Maritime Injury Attorney Representing Injured Barge and Tugboat Workers

 The Port of New Orleans is the sixth-largest in the country, handling more than 70 million tons of goods each year.
 Louisiana ranks second only to Texas in the number of oil refineries, which process more than 3.2 billion barrels of crude oil per day.

-Speak with a Louisiana Barge or Tugboat Accident Lawyer Today
+Speak with a Louisiana Maritime Injury Lawyer Today

 If you or a loved one has been injured in a barge, tugboat, or other accident off the shore of Louisiana, it is important to seek the advice and counsel of an experienced attorney.
-Do not accept a deal from your employer or the company’s insurer before first speaking with a Louisiana tugboat accident lawyer.
+Do not accept a deal from your employer or the company’s insurer before first speaking with a Louisiana maritime injury lawyer.

 At the Willis Law Firm, we have dedicated our careers to helping workers and their families who suffer from maritime-related injuries in Louisiana and across the country.
 We regularly take cases on a contingency fee basis, meaning we do not get paid unless we successfully resolve your case.
 Give us a call at 1-800-468-4878 or email us through our online webform to find out more about your legal rights and options.